Getting to Know Your Neighborhood: Allston

 Shabu-Zen is a magnet for anyone seeking authentic Asian-style hot pot, where you cook your own meats, seafood, and vegetables to the desired temperature in a simmering hot broth in the center of the table.
-It’s an ideal dish for hungry students to share in an interactive dining experience.
-There are a variety of proteins available—boneless short ribs, pork, scallops, shrimp, chicken, and rib eye beef—and eight tasty broths to choose from.
+It’s an ideal dish for hungry students seeking to share in an interactive dining experience.
+There are a variety of proteins available—boneless short ribs, pork, scallops, shrimp, chicken, and rib eye beef—and 11 tasty broths to choose from.
 Try the Korean kimchi broth, a blend of pickled and salty.
 You can order your hot pot in one of two sizes: regular and jumbo, depending on how hungry you are and the size of your party.
 Shabu-Zen serves up plenty of sides, appetizers, and sushi for those wanting something other than a hot pot.

 109 Brighton Ave.